 - RP’s name, address, and contact information.

 - Country of origin if made for export.

 - The first country to land once the product enters the market.

 - The compliant label that contains an external packaging photo.

 Do you need the EU cosmetic registration to resell CBD products?

-No, you don’t. the CBD cosmetic registration is mandatory for manufacturers of cosmetic products, whether CBD-related or not.
-As a reseller, your role is to ensure you source your products from a trusted manufacturer or distributor.
+Yes, you do.
+The CBD cosmetic registration is mandatory for every brand of cosmetic products, whether CBD-related or not.
+As a reseller, your role is to ensure you source your products from a Cosmetic GMP Certified manufacturer.